datava-admins/nixpkgs/doc/languages-frameworks/python.section.md

   ];
 ```

-This is expecially useful when tests need to be conditionally disabled,
+This is especially useful when tests need to be conditionally disabled,
 for example:

 ```